Last updated 23 April 2025

 What is being monitored?

-Number of registered snowmobiles at Svalbard
+Number of registered snowmobiles in Svalbard

 Details on these data